ZackWilde27/Z3dPy/README.md

 ![engine](https://user-images.githubusercontent.com/115175938/235578934-23defc68-c021-4b05-b169-272e9ac8d3c9.gif)

 Z3dPy is a personal project I'm working on, a 3D engine written entirely in Python.
-While it doesn't handle the display or inputs, it does pretty much everything else.
-It's meant to be used with PyGame to make for a speedy 3D engine, but it can also be used independently as quite the starting point for your own 3D engine.
+While it doesn't handle the display itself or inputs, it does pretty much everything else.
+It's meant to be used with Pygame to make for a speedy 3D engine, but it can also be used independently as quite the starting point for your own 3D project.

 Renders 950 on-screen triangles at 30 fps *(tested on my ryzen 7)*